ibrahimalanshor/ibrahimalanshor.github.io/src/contents/blogs/example.md

 ---
 title: What are peer dependencies in a Node module?
+description: A simple explanation of the peerDependencies field in the package.json file
 ---

 A simple explanation of the peerDependencies field in the package.json file